Chiarandini/KeyboardMode/README.md

 # KeyboardMode.nvim

-A generalized Neovim plugin for automatic keyboard layout switching on macOS.
-Originally designed for Japanese input switching, now supports any keyboard layout available on your system.
+A Neovim plugin for automatic keyboard layout switching on macOS when entering insert mode, while keeping an English layout (or really any layout the user wants) when in normal mode.
+The goal is to keep be able to keep using vim bindings in normal mode while typing in the users preferred language.

 ## Features